 3. ESTABLISH SUPPORTIVE HABITS

 On a scale of 1-10, how connected are you to your body’s needs?
 Being out-of-touch means we won’t realize that our habits are doing more harm than good.
 If that rings a bell, it’s time get curious and identify some habit shifts.
-This might mean dropping that diet that’s causing stress—once and for all.
-Or maybe, you need to get in the habit of starting your day off in a slower, more peaceful manner.
 At the end of the day, in order to understand what is working for us, we have to pay attention to what isn’t.
-Especially during pregnancy, we have to acknowledge how our body responds to the demands we place on it (and the stressors we encounter).
+Especially during pregnancy.

 In the body’s effort to protect your baby, pregnant women endure a weakened immune system.
 Fortunately, you can give your immune system a boost (without harming the little one growing inside you!) via healthy foods, exercise, and supplements.
 Below are a few of the best immune-boosting foods and lifestyle remedies for expectant mothers.